ludocode/onramp/docs/virtual-machine.md

 In any case, after the syscall is performed, the implementer of the syscall must place a return value in r0 and then return control to the address pointed to by the stack pointer.
 In other words, a VM returns control to the program by loading the address pointed to by `rsp` into `rip`.
 For a syscall implemented in a parent program, this is the ordinary mechanism by which a function returns to the caller.

 When a program is nested deep within other programs in a VM, the system call table will contain a mix of function pointers from various parents.
 For example, consider the Onramp assembler, running in the Onramp driver, running in the Onramp shell, running in the Onramp OS, running on a freestanding Onramp VM.
-Typically the direct parent (in this case the driver) will provide exit; the VM will implement time and fread/fwrite for terminal input/output; the OS will implement the file and directory syscalls; and both the OS and shell will proxy fread/fwrite to redirect to files or to the VM's terminal streams.
+Typically the direct parent (in this case the driver) will provide exit; the VM will implement fread/fwrite for terminal input/output; the OS will implement the file and directory syscalls; and both the OS and shell will proxy fread/fwrite to redirect to files or to the VM's terminal streams.